amiehannah/JSCalculator/README.md

-Task:
+# JS Calculator

-To build a calculator using HTML, CSS and JavaScript.
+## To build a calculator using HTML, CSS and JavaScript.
 This calculator should accept inputs from a user, is able to perform a range of calculations and will produce an output.

 Breaking down the problem --> Essential functionality needed: